slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 If you have additional questions after reading the below and want to get involved, feel free to email me.
 My contact information is [available on my website](https://danielseita.github.io/).
 I encourage you to read [Yonatan Bisk's FAQ][2] about emailing professors.
-I will try to respond to emails that are *tailored* to me.
+I will try to respond to emails that are tailored to me.
+For example, they might explain why my lab is a good fit.
 Please do *not* send the same generic mass email to a long list of professors.

 ## PhD Students

-*I am not hiring new PhD students for the upcoming 2024-2025 application cycle.*
+*For students seeking PhDs to start in Fall 2024: I am not hiring new PhD students for the upcoming 2024-2025 application cycle.*

 For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
 My home department is [computer science](https://www.cs.usc.edu/),